+- The Motor Vehicle Sales Finance Act.

+- o 1984 PA 379, concerning credit card arrangements.

+- o The Sale of Checks Act.

-- o The Money Transmission Services Act. - The Mortgage Brokers, Lenders, and Servicers Licensing Act.
+- o The Money Transmission Services Act.

+- o The Mortgage Brokers, Lenders, and Servicers Licensing Act.

-The bill would also allow an individual who is a mortgage loan originator licensed in another state to have (for the time period described below) temporary authority to act as a mortgage loan originator in this state without obtaining a license if he or she met the requirements listed above and was licensed in another state during the 30-day period immediately preceding the date he or she submitted the information required under section 7 of the act.
+The bill also allows an individual who is a mortgage loan originator licensed in another state to have (for the time period described below) temporary authority to act as a mortgage loan originator in this state without obtaining a license if he or she meets the requirements listed above and was licensed in another state during the 30-day period immediately preceding the date he or she submits the information required under section 7 of the act.

-The temporary authority provided above, for both registered mortgage loan originators and out-of-state mortgage loan originators, would begin on the date the individual has submitted the information required under section 7, paid the fee required under section 19, and met the applicable surety bond requirement described in section 29.
-The temporary authority would end on the earliest of the following dates:
+The temporary authority provided above, for both registered mortgage loan originators and out-of-state mortgage loan originators, begins on the date the individual submits the information required under section 7, pays the fee required under section 19, and has met the applicable surety bond requirement described in section 29.
+The temporary authority ends on the earliest of the following dates: